HardlyDifficult/Crypto/Tutorials/Decentraland/creeps.md

 ##  Add Assets

-Add the art for our game to the project's root directory.
+Add the art for the game to the project's root directory.

-Download the [models we've created](https://github.com/hardlydifficult/DecentralandCreeps/raw/master/assets.zip) or use your own of course.
+You can download the [models we've created](https://github.com/hardlydifficult/DecentralandCreeps/raw/master/assets.zip) or use your own of course.

-## Add Random Path
+## Add a Random Path

-Modify `server\state.ts`'s `state` variable:
+We'll generate a path which always starts from the same location and then travels randomly until it reaches the other side.

+Modify the `state` variable in `server\state.ts` to add a `path`:

 ```typescript
 import { Vector2Component } from 'metaverse-api'